pangdatangtt/UniNet/README.md

 [PDF Link](https://pangdatangtt.github.io/static/pdfs/UniNet__arXix_.pdf)

 ## 🔔 News
+- 04-27-2025: The weight files have been uploaded to Baidu Cloud.
 - 04-26-2025: The code has been released (To be improved)!
 - 04-21-2025: The code will be released in recent days!
 - 02-27-2025: Accepted by CVPR2025!